ConstanceGlly/Interpretability_and_Fairness_Income/README.md

 The script to run our black-box model can be found in scr folder

-The plots used to compare the performance interpretability were given by the notebook :
+The plots used to compare the performance interpretability can be found in this notebook : https://github.com/ConstanceGlly/Interpretability_and_Fairness_Income/blob/main/Notebooks/Performance_interpretability.ipynb

 <!-- More ressources -->
 ## Additionnal ressources